 Sales is not an individual effort.
-If you want to reach the calibre of top AEs, you should work with other members of your team to help you achieve your sales goals.
-Collaboration involves more than the role playing exercises with your fellow sales reps I mentioned earlier.
+If you want to reach the caliber of top AEs, you should work with other members of your team to help you achieve your sales goals.
+Collaboration involves more than the role-playing exercises with your fellow sales reps I mentioned earlier.
 Joint efforts can happen across your entire company.
 Here are a few additional teams you should be working with:

 - Sales Ops can provide you with the data you need.
 From CRM management to simplifying reports, your sales op teams will make sure you are engaging with the correct accounts.